mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ##### Brunner et al. 2021

-a novel stochastic dynamical systems model that predicts gene expression levels from methylation data of genes in a given GRN.
+a novel **stochastic dynamical systems model that predicts gene expression levels from methylation data of genes in a given GRN**.

 https://github.com/kordk/stoch_epi_lib.